OtaoDavis/Load_Balancer_Project/README.md

 The chart shows that server 2 handled more than 50% of the requests, indicating an uneven distribution.

-With **server_count = 2** servers, a line chart revealed that server 1 handled over 80% of the requests.
+With **server_count = 2** servers, the chart revealed that server 1 handled over 80% of the requests.

 ![n2_mod](charts/n2_mod.png)